projector-cli/projector-cli/docs/commands.md

 Interacting with the Code-With-Engineering Playbook

 Options:
   -h, --help          display help for command

 Commands:
-  template    Discover and use templates from the code-with engineering playbook
+  template            Discover and use templates from the code-with engineering
+                      playbook
+  select [options]    Select a playbook. deselect [options]  Deselect a playbook.
 ```
 ## `pjr playbook template`